Local heights on Galois covers of the projective line: Hyperelliptic curves

+for each $p \in X(\overline{K}_v) \setminus \{o\}$.
+The corollary follows by combining these two relations. \end{proof} Note that the above result yields an alternative approach to Theorem B. Namely we derive:

+from (\ref{omegasquared}) and Corollary \ref{integrallambdahat}, with the additional information that in this local decomposition, all contributions on the left hand side are non-negative, and are canonically associated to $X$.
+The equivalence of the above local decomposition with the formula from Theorem B is clear by the product formula.

-which gives the corollary. \end{proof} It would be interesting to have explicit formulas for $\lambda_v(p)$ \`a la the ones of Tate (cf. \cite{sil2}, Chapter VI) for elliptic curves, given the type of the reduction graph $\mathcal{R}_v$ of $X$ at $v$, and the specialisation of $p$ on $\mathcal{R}_v$, if $v$ is non-archimedean.
-A natural case to start would be the case where $X$ becomes a Mumford curve at $v$.
-This occurs if the branch points of $X$ come in pairs of points closer to one another than to the other branch points in a suitable $v$-adic metric on the projective line \cite{br}.
+It would be interesting to have explicit formulas for $\hat{\lambda}_v(p)$, for genus two curves say, \`a la the ones of Tate (see \cite{sil2}, Chapter VI) in the context of elliptic curves, given the type of the reduction graph $\mathcal{R}_v$ of $X$ at $v$, and the specialisation of $p$ on $\mathcal{R}_v$, if $v$ is non-archimedean.
+A natural case to start would be the case where $X$ is a Mumford curve at $v$.
+This occurs if the branch points of $X$ come in pairs of points closer to one another than to the other branch points, where the distance is measured by rational affinoid subsets of the projective line \cite{br}.

-If $v$ is archimedean, an explicit formula can be given using complex uniformisation, and a certain holomorphic function $\sigma_\sharp$ introduced in \cite{on}.
-Our formula generalises the formula given in \cite{sil2}, Chapter VI, Theorem 3.2.
-Write: